 Consistency – I firmly believe that people show you who they are in their behavior, not their words.
 If they say they want to see you, but do not take steps to make that happen in a reasonable amount of time, they are telling you they don’t want or have time to see you.
 Consistency between words and actions is key.

-Two strikes and you’re out, not three – think about a time that you’ve ever given someone three chances, did it pay off?
+Two strikes and you’re out, not three – think about a time you’ve ever given someone three chances, did it pay off?
 Likely not.
-Those who want the chance to see you, will make the time and effort.
+Those who want the chance to see you will make the time and effort.
 Listen to what they are showing you and simply release and move on if they are not putting you in the game.

 Benching may be a fad in the dating world, but it doesn’t have to be the theme of your dating experience.
 If you’ve noticed a pattern of benching those you date, hopefully this piece has opened your eyes to what may be underlying your dating behaviors.